 A little bit about the Internal Mammary Lymph Nodes

 The internal mammary nodes are located behind the ribs.
-Ribs are made of bone, but in the front they turn into cartilage just before they join the sternum.
+Ribs are made of bone, but in the front, they turn into cartilage just before they join the sternum.

-So, each rib attaches to the sternum with cartilage and each of these cartilage bars are around 5 cm long.
+So, each rib attaches to the sternum with cartilage and each of these cartilage bars is around 5 cm long.
 Thus, it can be very difficult to remove an internal mammary node.
 There is an internal mammary artery and vein along with the lymph ducts and other veins.

 If you need to remove an internal mammary node, the cartilage in front needs to be cut out.
 Cartilage, unfortunately, does not grow back or heal and this will leave a gap which makes the rib essentially useless.

 So, it is a judgement call by the surgeon as to whether or not one should attempt a surgical approach to remove internal mammary nodes with positive metastasis.
 This is because surgical removal is just too damaging to the function of the chest and ribs.

 However, electron beam radiotherapy is an effective treatment for internal mammary nodes.
 The electrons penetrate to about the correct depth to reach the internal mammary nodes.